nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     >>>  print(nrns + nrns_2)
          NodeCollection(metadata=None, model=iaf_psc_alpha, size=13, first=1, last=13)

-    If the GIDs are not continuous or the models are different, a composite will be created:
+    If the node IDs are not continuous or the models are different, a composite will be created:

     >>>  nrns_3 = nest.Create('iaf_psc_delta', 3)
     >>>  print(nrns + nrns_3)
          NodeCollection(metadata=None,
                         model=iaf_psc_alpha, size=10, first=1, last=10;
                         model=iaf_psc_delta, size=3, first=14, last=16)

-    Note that composing NodeCollections that overlap or that contain metadata (see section on Topology) is impossible.
+    Note that composing NodeCollections that overlap or that contain metadata (see section on :ref:`spatially distributed nodes <topo_changes>`) is impossible.

 .. _testing_equality:

 Test of equality
-    You can test if two NodeCollections are equal, i.e. that they contain the same GIDs
+    You can test if two NodeCollections are equal, i.e. that they contain the same node IDs

     >>>  nrns == nrns_2
          False